Canop/umask/README.md

 # umask

-A utility to build and display unix access permission modes
+A light utility helping with unix mode representation, with strong types to avoid misusing constants.

+The Mode struct implements `Display` and prints as `"rwxrwxrwx"`

 ### Import